-Being able to check how your students are progressing with their homework is a valuable way for you to monitor and guide their learning.
+Being able to check how your students are progressing with their work is a valuable way for you to monitor and guide their learning.

 A Task Summary appears at the top of the progress report, with some brief information about how many students have been assigned the task and how far through it they are.
 This information also appears in the form of a pie graph.

 Insights are handy pieces of information, outlining at a glance how well your students are progressing with their task.
-Here, you can find out if any students are struggling with a section, or if some have completed sections that you can check out!
+Here, you can find out if any students are struggling with a section, or if some have completed sections.

-Scroll down to view overall completion of the lesson for individual students in the Students' Progress box.
+Scroll down to view the overall completion of the lesson for individual students in the Students' Progress section.